 |15 courses found|

 Billions of patients worldwide depend on medical devices and technologies, at home, at the doctor’s office, in hospital and in nursing homes.
-Career opportunities in the world of medical technologies range from the research, design and manufacture of simple consumables such as bandages to electrically active implantable products such as artificial hearts, cardiovascular stents, orthopaedic knees, wheelchairs and contact lenses, to medical software used to record patient data.The 'MedTech' sector as it is now known, is set to expand even further as average life expectancy has steadily increased in the three biggest markets - the United States, Europe and Japan.
+Career opportunities in the world of medical technologies range from the research, design and manufacture of simple consumables such as bandages to electrically active implantable products such as artificial hearts, cardiovascular stents, orthopaedic knees, wheelchairs and contact lenses, to medical software used to record patient data.Video: Innovation Ireland - Medical Technology

 Ireland has been extremely successful in developing an internationally renowned centre for medical technology, with over 250 companies currently developing and manufacturing medical devices here.
 One hundred of these companies are indigenous and 17 of the top 25 global medical technologies (devices and diagnostics) companies are located in Ireland.
 Nine of the top 10 global medtech companies have a base here, including Abbott, Hospira, Medtronic, J&J, Baxter, Boston Scientific and Stryker Ireland, Cook Medical, Merit Medical, Technopath Manufacturing, Arc Royal, Nypro Healthcare, Pro-Tek, Res Med, Bellurgan, Delcath Systems Inc., and Diaceutics Dundalk.